kuntalchandra/crawler/README.md

 There are several popular crawling and web scraping framework e.g. [Scrapy](https://github.com/scrapy/scrapy).
 Crawler is a minimal implementation of a crawling process, not in-depth as Scrapy.

 ### Dependencies
-A working LAMP setup is required to execute the crawler.
+The usage has been explained in Linux environment but execution will be compatible with any other operating systems.
+Apache and PHP setup is required to execute the crawler.

 ### Usage
 ```shell